liamharper2453/MoonlightTVLauncher/README.md

 ## Controller on

  - Turn on your PC and TV (read FAQ below).
- - Control a WebOS TV and automatically open the Moonlight TV app.
+ - Control a webOS TV and automatically open the Moonlight TV app.
  - Navigate the Moonlight TV app to select a game/launcher.
  - Start the stream!